Ollie1994/kahoot_clone_v5/README.md

 ## Features

-- ✅ Create and host a quiz session as a teacher/host.
+- Create and host a quiz session as a teacher/host.
-- ✅ Players can join using a **unique game code**.
+- Players can join using a **unique game code**.
-- ✅ Real-time communication powered by **Socket.IO**.
+- Real-time communication powered by **Socket.IO**.
-- ✅ Live question display for all connected players.
+- Live question display for all connected players.
-- ✅ Instant answer submissions and feedback.
+- Instant answer submissions and feedback.
-- ✅ Room-based architecture (multiple games can run independently).
+- Room-based architecture (multiple games can run independently).
-- ✅ Deployed and managed on **AWS EC2** with **PM2** for uptime.
+- Deployed and managed on **AWS EC2** with **PM2** for uptime.

+## Future Improvements
+- Refine the UI/UX to make the interface more intuitive and user-friendly.
+- Improve mobile responsiveness for a seamless player experience.
+- Add user authentication with **NextAuth** (register/login).
+- Enable users to **save and manage their quizzes**.
+- Implement proper form validation and error handling.

 ## Built With
 * Next.js